Vish268/CNN_FER2013/README.md

 ## Results
 The average accuracy was 52 % in the testing dataset.
 Though this seems low, during the actual trial with random pictures from the internet ,it yielded a much better result.
+Screenshots of the correctly and incorrectly classified images are given inside the screenshots folder.

 Below are a few snapshots of the these results ,